ekliao/EricLiaoDigitalGarden/src/site/notes/OB Tips and Hacks I've Got.md

 *(New to Old)*

+- In file pane, drag a file/note into the editor pane to get a link to its name (`![[file-name]]` and then remove the link e.g. for copying the PDF file name into the required `annotation-target:` frontmatter field in order to use the `Annotator` plugin to annotate the PDF in OB.

 - Creating real links to a potentially unconnected note from unlinked mentions in the right-nav-pane
 #project/learn-by-doing
 #project/completed